Scuubii/KOGC/hardware.md

 NVIDIA, please don't buy an AMD GPU unless your goal is to daily drive Linux operating systems, AMD is just worse in this field.

-If you want me to tell you the best GPU to buy, it's the most expensive one (wow! really?), you can also get away with cheaper GPUs if you're doing 1080p on non demanding games, I'll go more in depth into this in the Operating System category when I describe latency and how it influences certain factors.
+If you want me to tell you the best GPU to buy, it's the most expensive one, (wow! really?), you can also get away with cheaper GPUs if you're doing 1080p on non demanding games, I'll go more in depth into this in the Operating System category when I describe latency and how it influences certain factors.

 # Storage

 Not much to say about this either, buy a fast SSD that has enough storage for your use case, make sure this is not SATA or NVMe, it should be M.2

+If your goal is some sort of storage server or a NAS, you can look into refurbished 8tb drives, but I'm sure if you're looking into that setup you have better sources then this.